westzq1/westzq1.github.io/_posts/2019-03-13-Using archivelog to rolling forward a database which can be opened.md

 0x00000000001d3571 => 1914225, which is the error reported.

-SQL> alter database open resetlogs;

-After open the database, we can see the scn in archive log are increase a lot.
+After open the database resetlogs, we can see the scn in archive log are increase a lot.
 <pre class="prettyprint lang-sql linenums=1 ">
  SEQUENCE# FIRST_CHANGE# NEXT_CHANGE#
 ---------- ------------- ------------